Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 #### Shipping Method

-Indicates the shipping method.
-Vaalid values are:
+The below table identifies the valid values of the shipping method.

 | Value | Description |
 | ----- | ----------- |